 Her Majesty's Inspectorate of Constabulary (HMIC)

-Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses police forces and policing from neighbourhood teams to serious crime and the fight against terrorism.
+Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses and reports on the efficiency and effectiveness of police forces and policing, from the work of neighbourhood teams to serious crime and the fight against terrorism, in the public interest.

-Find out more about HMIC, how it assesses Merseyside Police and how the Commissioner responds to these assessments here.
+Find out more about HMIC, and how it assesses Merseyside Police here.

 Section 55(5) of the 1996 Police Act requires all Police and Crime Commissioners to prepare comments on any Her Majesty's Inspectors of Constabulary (HMIC) reports that are published in relation to their force, to forward these to the Home Office and then publish in the manner they see fit.